vivek2431/Python/Basic/basic_terminologies.md

 ### While Loop
 This is used when a segment of code needs to execute repeatedly while a condition is true.

+### Common sequence operations
+Lists and tuples are both sequences and they share a number of sequence operations.
+The following common sequence operations are used by both lists and tuples:

+#### len(sequence)  Returns the length of the sequence.

+#### for element in sequence - Iterates over each element in the sequence.

+#### if element in sequence - Checks whether the element is part of the sequence.

+#### sequence[x] - Accesses the element at index [x] of the sequence, starting at zero

+#### sequence[x:y] - Accesses a slice starting at index [x], ending at index [y-1].
+If [x] is omitted, the index will start at 0 by default.
+If [y] is omitted, the len(sequence) will set the ending index position by default.

+for index, element in enumerate(sequence) - Iterates over both the indices and the elements in the sequence at the same time.